@ini_set( 'upload_max_size' , '300M' ); @ini_set( 'post_max_size', '300M'); @ini_set( 'max_execution_time', '300' );

 To address this, we must be serious.
 We must consider it as an existential challenge and address it accordingly.
 This crisis transcends generic industrialization and band-aid remedies such as workplace condition improvement and general business registration.

 First, we must ditch the construct of the informal sector and regard it as our engine of growth.
-We must service and oil it to take us to the state of economic independence.
+We must service and maintain it to achieve economic independence.

-The government must ensure the implementation of viable existing policies and formulate new ones that will establish working institutions tasked not only with creating structures, registering, and ‘formalizing,’ the sector but deliberately working to effect attitudinal change.
+The government must ensure the implementation of viable existing policies and formulate new ones that will establish working institutions tasked not only with creating structures, registering, and ‘formalizing’ the sector, but also deliberately working to effect attitudinal change.
 We must identify our problems and work to invest in our own solutions.

-There must be policies that will provide incentives in terms of tax breaks and financial assistance.
-Deliberate efforts at improving the ease of doing business not only for multinationals but local startups and businesses whose progress will result in a real positive impact on the economy.
-We shouldn’t only seek to register players for tax revenue but also give them a reason to get institutionalized so the government can rip from a bigger growth basket.
+There must be policies that provide incentives in the form of tax breaks and financial assistance.
+Deliberate efforts at improving the ease of doing business not only for multinationals but also for local firms and startups whose progress will result in a real positive impact on the economy.
+We shouldn’t only seek to register players for tax revenue, but also give them a reason to become institutionalized so that the government can tap into a bigger growth basket.

-The government must avoid lazy-minded pick-pocket revenue streams such as E-levy.
+The government must avoid lazy-minded, pickpocket revenue streams such as E-levy.
 I stated in an earlier article that it’s akin to killing the goose for a one-time meal rather than raising it for centuries of celebrations.
 Mobile Money should be viewed as the gateway to financial inclusion.
-We must spur its growth to aid in our quest to bring the masses under a regulated system, speed up our cashless efforts, build credit systems, track transactions, and ultimately improve government tax collection at multiple levels rather than the narrow-minded pickpocketing.
+We must spur its growth to aid in our quest to bring the masses under a regulated system, accelerate our cashless efforts, establish credit systems, track transactions, and ultimately improve government tax collection at multiple levels, rather than relying on narrow-minded pickpocketing.
 And the best part is that all of these will be built on a local system with endless possibilities.

 Infrastructural developments should be built around our communities.
-We must build facilities that will accommodate and integrate into existing society.
-District, Municipal, and Metropolitan assemblies must develop plans that properly zone developments and insist on developments that will properly accommodate the vulcanizer, mechanic, hajia’s waakye joint, the fufu chop bar, drinking bar, the rice and salad joint, the fried rice place, street hawkers’ market, and the grocery shop.
-Our markets must be properly built.
+We must build facilities that will accommodate and integrate into the existing society.
+District, Municipal, and Metropolitan assemblies must develop plans that properly zone developments and insist on developments that will adequately accommodate the vulcanizer, mechanic, hajia’s waakye joint, the fufu chop bar, drinking bar, the rice and salad joint, the fried rice place, street hawkers’ market, and the grocery shop.
+Our markets must be built appropriately.

 The government must devise schemes to provide skills advancement.
-Local craft men/women and artisans should be trained on finishing their work.
+Local craftsmen/women and artisans should be trained in finishing their work.
 They must be introduced to new tools and technologies to meet current standards.
 They must be exposed to the concept of branding and proper packaging.

-We must provide education on record keeping and public officers to assist in keeping financial records and tax filing.
-The government must employ effective development communication to inform the wider populace of the benefits of properly registering and institutionalizing their practices and businesses.
-Benefits such as access to cheap capital and free business management advice, newly developed infrastructure, tools and technologies, tax incentives, and other ease-of-doing-business improvement initiatives.
+We must provide education on record-keeping and public officers to assist in maintaining financial records and filing taxes.
+The government must employ effective development communication to inform the broader populace of the benefits of properly registering and institutionalizing their practices and businesses.
+Benefits include access to low-cost capital and free business management advice, newly developed infrastructure, tools, and technologies, tax incentives, and other initiatives that improve the ease of doing business.

-American politicians often say, “small businesses are the backbone of our economy.”
-While this may seem more like a rhetorical statement nowadays, it doesn’t make it any less true.
+American politicians often say, “Small businesses are the backbone of our economy.”
+While this may seem more like a rhetorical statement nowadays, it doesn’t make it any less accurate.
 It’s just the sad result of the general decay in leadership across the world.
 And yes, our small businesses are the so-called informal sector.

-Instead of indebting ourselves to buy the cocoas we grow, we can encourage the establishment of local confectioneries so we can make more chocolates from the “world’s best cocoa.”
+Instead of indebting ourselves to buy the cocoa we grow, we can encourage the establishment of local confectioneries so we can make more chocolates from the “world’s best cocoa.”

 Small businesses build nations.
-That’s how we get practical entrepreneurs and professionals who can take this country, and this continent to the next level.
+That’s how we cultivate practical entrepreneurs and professionals who can take this country —and this continent —to the next level.

-These people have done magic with the primitive settings that they have been offered.
+These individuals have made the most of the limited settings they have been given.
 They solve problems in society, the basics of development.
-So why not empower for scale effect?
+So why not empower the scale effect?

 I say every oppressed is always the victim, but the victor is an oppressed who seized destiny to prevail.